sangxia/CarND-Projects/writeup.md

 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+[dist1]: ./s1.png "Steering Angle Distribution of Track One"
+[dist2]: ./s2.png "Steering Angle Distribution of Track Two"
+[sample1]: ./t1.png "Sample Images and Steering Angle from Track One"
+[sample2]: ./t2.png "Sample Images and Steering Angle from Track Two"

 ## Summary of Project Files

 My project includes the following files: